discrete-notes/discrete-notes.github.io/_posts/2021-04-13-diameter-lower-bound.md

 $u$ and $v$ is at least $k$.
-This can be done efficiently (eg with logarithmic size certificates) by building and certifying a BFS tree rooted at $u$ (every node is given its parent and its distance to the root in the tree and can check the consistency of the distances).
+This can be done efficiently (eg with logarithmic size certificates) by building and certifying a BFS tree rooted at $u$ (every node is given its parent and its distance to the root in the tree, and can check the consistency of the distances).

 ![](assets/diameter-1.png){: .center-image width="70%"}

-(One also needs spannings trees pointing to $u$ and $v$, which do not appear in the picture.)
+(One also needs spanning trees pointing to $u$ and $v$, which do not appear in the picture.)

 So certifying that the diameter is large is easy.